Tags

 Assigning tags to agents

-You can assign tags in two ways:
+You can assign tags in three ways:

 Manual assignment